 The Employability Assessment identifies the learner’s gap areas in which they need growth, their readiness, commitment, willingness, and ability to participate in the training program, their suitability for the program, as well as their financial eligibility and potential barriers to their employment.

-learners is made aware of programs offered through marketing campaigns and partnerships
+Learners are made aware of programs offered through marketing campaigns and partnerships.

-Learners is engaged virtually, preferably on Google Hangouts and is interviewed virtually for a Service Needs Determination Assessment.
+Learners are engaged virtually, preferably on Google Hangouts, and are interviewed virtually for a Service Needs Determination Assessment.

-Learners is assessed and either passed on or an in-person meeting is established at the college or at an Edmonton Public Library (if permitted, or must continue online process) through an online booking system as part of the Employability Assessment. learners is then reassessed in formal interview to identify barriers, gaps, and requirements to design a Service Plan, or Individual Program Plan (IPP)
+Learners are assessed and either passed on or an in-person meeting is established at the college or at an Edmonton Public Library (if permitted, or must continue online process) through an online booking system as part of the Employability Assessment. learners are then reassessed in a formal interview to identify barriers, gaps, and requirements to design a Service Plan, or Individual Program Plan (IPP).

-IPP is created to identify the nature of the learners’s gaps, including limitation in work experience and education, in order to develop specific abilities that will optimize their potential and lead to the best possible outcome for them in terms of their objectives.
+IPP is created to identify the nature of the learners’ gaps, including limitations in work experience and education, in order to develop specific abilities that will optimize their potential and lead to the best possible outcome for them in terms of their objectives.

 Learners start a pathway with a guidance counsellor on a schedule to meet their objectives.